Divorce Lawyer Fairfax, VA

 How is alimony calculated in Virginia?

 The court may also take into account the age and physical and mental conditions of both parties.
 Spousal support can be temporary or permanent and may be subject to modification based on changes in circumstances.
-Given the complexities and variables involved, it’s highly advisable to consult with a skilled attorney to understand how alimony might be calculated in your specific situation.
+Given the nuances and variables involved, it’s highly advisable to consult with our skilled attorney to understand how alimony might be calculated in your specific situation.

 Is spousal support mandatory in Virginia?